Harry Potter and the Return of Heritage

 Harry sat thinking on that.
 In twenty minutes he had learnt a critical point in British magical history and he now, more than ever, realised how useless Binns was.
 "I never knew how much Merlin did for our community."

 "He was one of the most influential people in our history.
 Across the world, people have heard of him and his teachings.
 The Order of Merlin was created by the Knighted Family's to award those who showed the qualities that Merlin encouraged," Sirius said. ".
-You will know some members of the Ancient and Noble Family's, I am sure many of them are at Hogwarts.
-Your friend Neville, for example, is the heir to the Ancient and Most Noble House of Longbottom, the Black Family is also an Ancient and Most Noble House."
+You will know some members of the Noble and Most Ancient Family's, I am sure many of them are at Hogwarts.
+Your friend Neville, for example, is the heir to the Noble and Most Ancient House of Longbottom, the Black Family is also an Noble and Most Ancient House."

 Harry was shocked.
 He knew that the Black's and Longbottom's were old, but he had not known just how old and influential they were.
 "So does that mean that you have a seat on the Wizengamot?"
 He asked, remembering what Sirius said about their role.

 "I technically have two," Sirius said.
 "But obviously I cannot sit on my seat, I am a wanted man.
-What you may be interested to know is another part of the history of the Ancient and Most Noble Houses; the Potter Family is a member."
+What you may be interested to know is another part of the history of the Noble and Most Ancient House; the Potter Family is a member."

 Harry's jaw dropped.
 "Why is it that I have never been told?"
 He couldn't believe that his family was one of these Ancient houses.
 He knew that the Potter family was old, but not that old.